dyne/zenswarm/README.md

 Protototype of Zenroom based Swarm of Oracles

 # Requirements
+* a Debian based machine (the provisioning script uses apt)
 * node 14
 * (Server only) redis running on port 6379
 * pm2
+* the hostname on the host machine, must be reachable from the internet (can be an IP), the oracle use the hostname to announce their identities to the tracker
+* ports between the 25000 and 30000 must be open on the host machine

 # How to run

+* clone the repo
+* configure the amount of instances to be installed by modifiying the parameter **NODES** inside the file **./manual-deployment/instance-provisioning.sh**
-- execute ./manual-deployment/instance-provisioning.sh
+* execute **./manual-deployment/instance-provisioning.sh**

-do **pm2 list ** to see how many instances of restroom_mw are running
+use **pm2 list** to see how many instances of restroom_mw are running

 # MERMAID